 Lord Kames was the author of numerous works, including the legal writings Remarkable Decisions of the Court of Session (1728), Dictionary of the Decisions of the Court of Session (1741) and Principles of Equity (1760), as well as the philosophical works Essays on the Principles of Morality and Natural Religion (1751), An Introduction to the Art of Thinking (1761), Elements of Criticism (1762) and Sketches of the History of Man (1774)

 Boswell knew Lord Kames through his father, Alexander Boswell, who was Lord Kames' colleague in the Court of Sessions.
-Shortly before he departed for London in 1762, Boswell travelled with Lord and Lady Kames through the southern counties of Scotland, and also stayed for a while at Kames.
+Shortly before he departed for London in 1762, Boswell travelled with Lord and Lady Kames through the southern counties of Scotland and also stayed for a while at Kames.

 In his journal entry for September 27, 1764, then visiting the Court of Dessau south of Berlin, Boswell quotes parts of a long letter which he had written to Kames.
-The letter centers around Boswell's own personal development since leaving Scotland in 1762, and is an important look into his perception of himself at the time.
+The letter centres around Boswell's own personal development since leaving Scotland in 1762, and is an important look into his perception of himself at the time.

 It is generally agreed, that Lord Kames is the "man of the first distinction in Scotland" who "had heaped kindness on me" referred to in Boswell's sketch to Rosseau in December 1764.